 - I want to prioritize my family in life

 - I want to help people use technology with minimum waste and maximum productivity

 Out of these principles, I decided to start a new company in 2013, SaviorLabs.
 I’ve worked to run this company a little bit differently than before.
-I do most of my work out of my home.
-I try to consult clients both on their use of technology and their business strategies.
-I’ve hired people, based less on whether they have previous experience in the field, and more on whether I know and trust them.
-I’ve aimed to help some Christian non-profits (some of which have impacted me personally) channel their funds to the greatest productivity.
-Ultimately, I don’t want my primary purpose to be making money, I want it to be helping people.
+We try to consult clients both on their use of technology and their business strategies.
+We’ve hired people, based less on whether they have previous experience in the field, and more on whether we know and trust them.
+We’ve aimed to help some Christian non-profits (some of which have impacted me personally) channel their funds to the greatest productivity.
+Ultimately, we don’t want my primary purpose to be making money, we want it to be helping people.